-Cherry plans to supplement a sustainability strategy in the current fiscal year as part of its corporate strategy.
-This integrated approach is important to us: Economic success and sustainable corporate management must go hand in hand.
-Important fields of action for us are in line with the identified key issues.
-In the field of the environment, our focus is on: Energy, waste, water management, as well as the use of resources.
-In the field of human resources, our attractiveness as an employer and the health of our employees are fundamental.
-Compliance and governance, observance of human rights, IT security and data protection are fields of action in governance.
-With the key issues of process and plant safety, product and process innovations, sustainable products, product safety and the importance of functioning supply chains, we also address issues that have overarching significance and impact.
+In the area of human resources, our attractiveness as an employer and the health of our employees are essential.
+Compliance and Governance, compliance with human rights as well as IT security and data protection are fields of action from Governance.
+With the key topics of process and plant safety, product and process innovations, sustainable products, product safety and the importance of functioning supply chains, we also address topics that have overarching significance and effects.